-Investments in these types of assets may involve unique risks that investors should consider.
+Investing in these types of assets, including the ability to transfer IRA to gold and silver, may involve unique risks that investors should consider.
 These risks may include a lack of information and liquidity, as well as the risk of fraud.
 Opening a Self-Directed IRA (SDIRA) allows you to have full control over your retirement account.
 However, the flip side of that freedom is that you are solely responsible for what happens within your IRA.
 Knowing and complying with the laws governing IRAs is your responsibility.

 Now that we've established what you can't invest in, here's a list of 90 things you can invest in with a self-directed IRA.
 Despite the complexity of the law, your IRA can own 100% of the shareholding of an LLC and you, as the owner of the IRA, can be the administrator of this LLC.
 Direct real estate stands in contrast to publicly traded REIT investments, as the latter are usually available through more traditional IRAs.
 It does not sell investments, determine suitability, or provide investment due diligence to the IRA owner.

 These requirements and restrictions related to the depositary and allowable holds of an account give rise to a special type of IRA, a self-directed IRA (SDIRA). .
 A careful reading of the IRA agreement provides you with the functions of the custodian and the limitations of your responsibilities.
 This list includes the trustees of the IRA accounts, the spouse of the owner of the IRA, linear descendants, and spouses of linear descendants.